khalidx/runbook/README.md

 document.md | two plus two
 ```

-Code blocks that are not annotated with `bash` and a quoted name
+Code blocks that are not annotated with a [supported runtime](USAGE.md#supported-runtimes) and a quoted name
 will be ignored by runbook.

 ### runbook run